 Cadets with leadership positions who have the ABU may wear it on uniform inspection days up to two times per month.
 Cadet Leadership will designate these ABU inspection days with approval from the JMHS/JLHS Principals.
 (See NJ-782nd ABU Policy Letter #26).
-If a cadet did not wear his/her uniform on a designated blue uniform wear day, this cadet will wear the blue uniform on the next designated ABU uniform inspection day.
-Cadets who have been issued the ABU may wear them on Thursdays.
-However, if they missed a blue uniform day that week, they are expected to wear their service dress uniform on Thursday as a make-up.
+Cadets who have been issued the ABU may wear them on Wednesdays.
 Cadets will adhere to the following guidelines when wearing the ABU.

-- The ABUs will be worn with the garrison ABU Cap or with a plain dark blue American made baseball cap.
-In the case of cold weather, Cadets may wear the sage green watch cap. and Sage Green or Coyote Brown Boots. - The ABU applicable belt (Desert Sand/Tan/1 3/4" wide) will be worn with the ABU's. - The T-shirt below the shirt will be an approved ABU tee shirt (Desert Sand/Tan) or unit tee shirt.
-In no case will the ABU shirt be removed without an authorized UNIT T-shirt worn. - ABU pants must always be properly bloused over the sage green boots.

-- Black boots are not authorized for wear with the utility uniform. - The "AFJROTC" tape (see Cadet Guide Attachment 2) - The "AFJROTC" White Patch Only MANDATORY (See Cadet Guide Attachment) - Miniature grade insignia wear.
-(See Cadet Guide Attachment 2) - ABUs may be worn as Drill Team, Color Guard, and Exhibition Uniform. - NO berets, shoulder cords, ascots and gloves will be worn with the ABU uniform.
+The ABUs will be worn with the garrison ABU Cap or with a plain dark blue American made baseball cap.
+In the case of cold weather, Cadets may wear the sage green watch cap. and Sage Green or Coyote Brown Boots.
+The ABU applicable belt (Desert Sand/Tan/1 3/4" wide) will be worn with the ABU's.
+The T-shirt below the shirt will be an approved ABU tee shirt (Desert Sand/Tan) or unit tee shirt.
+In no case will the ABU shirt be removed without an authorized UNIT T-shirt worn.
+ABU pants must always be properly bloused over the sage green boots.
+Black boots are not authorized for wear with the utility uniform.
+The "AFJROTC" tape (see Cadet Guide Attachment 2).
+The "AFJROTC" White Patch Only MANDATORY (See Cadet Guide Attachment).
+Miniature grade insignia wear.
+(See Cadet Guide Attachment 2).
+ABUs may be worn as Drill Team, Color Guard, and Exhibition Uniform.
+NO berets, shoulder cords, ascots and gloves will be worn with the ABU uniform.

 3.10.
 Operational Camouflage Pattern (OCP).
-OCP issuance is limited to Cadet Upper Staff only.
+OCP issuance is limited to Cadet Upper Staff and those who have earned at least 60 hours of community service.
 These Cadets may wear OCP on uniform inspection days up to two times per month as they determine and coordinate with the SASI/ASI and with approval from the JMHS/JLHS Principals.
 Cadets will wear their OCP in accordance with AFI 36-2903, Chapter 7 of the AFJROTC Operations Supplement, and per the guidance outlined in the attachment section of this guide.